Sleepytale Logo

 Brush, brush.

-He wears cozy pajamas with carrot buttons.
+He puts on cozy pajamas with carrot buttons.

 Button, button, button.